fsprojects/Avalonia.FuncUI/docs/view-basics/creating-views.md

 ### Passing constructor arguments

-Sometimes controls dont have a unit constructor and need constructor arguments.
+Sometimes controls don't have a unit constructor and need constructor arguments.
 Here is how you  can pass them.

 ```fsharp
 [